benabub/bash-scripts/scripts/opusall/README.md

 All cwd Media Files to Opus Converter.

-This script batch-converts all media files in the current directory to the OPUS audio format, preserving video streams and converting audio to 32kbps Opus.
+This script batch-converts all media files in the current directory to the OPUS audio format, removing video streams and converting audio to 32kbps Opus.

 ## Features

 - Converts all media files in the current directory (except `.opus` files and script itself if you prefer direct use)
-- Preserves video streams, converts audio to 32kbps Opus
+- Removes video streams, converts audio to 32kbps Opus
 - Skips files that are already converted or have existing `.opus` outputs
 - Provides a summary of converted, skipped, and failed files